Course Title: Translate special purpose texts from LOTE to English

 Pre-requisites and Co-requisites

-This unit covers skills and knowledge required to translate special purpose texts from another language into the English language, focusing on skills to convey the purpose and use of the text.
+This unit describes the skills required to translate special purpose texts from another language to English.
+It identifies the skills needed to convey the purpose and use of the source information in functionally equivalent translated texts for a specific audience.
+This unit will be delivered in a cluster as follows:

 National Codes, Titles, Elements and Performance Criteria